microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraLifecyclePolicyGroup.md

  [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description

-The Remove-EntraLifecyclePolicyGroup cmdlet removes a group from a lifecycle policy in Microsoft Entra ID.
+the Remove-EntraLifecyclePolicyGroup cmdlet removes a group from a lifecycle policy in Microsoft Entra ID.

-## EXAMPLES
+## Examples

 ### Example 1: Remove a group from a lifecycle policy